Finding patients and users for testing and development

 The word public can refer to patients, potential patients, carers and people who use health and social care services, people from organisations that represent people who use services, as well as general members of the public.

 PPI is an important part of the innovation pathway.
 It ensures that innovations focus on what matters to those who will ultimately benefit from a new service or product, that will be both useful and usable.
+Failing to involve patients and public in the development of your innovation risks your innovation not meeting real world need or being optimised effectively.

 Seek to understand the needs of all users of the device or service